build-trust/ockam-website/src/content/learn/guides/how_to_build_a_vault_implementation.md

 # AES GCM

 ## Overview
 From the output of the HKDF operation, a secure key has now been established.
 The secure key is used for AES-GCM-128 to encrypt and decrypt data shared between the two parties who have established their secure channel.
-At this time only AES-GCM-128 is supported in the Ockam protocol due to the limited support of AES-GCM in hardware.
+At this time only AES-GCM-128 is supported in the protocols due to the limited support of AES-GCM in hardware.

 ## Functions
 ```